-With data collected through Facebook Page Insights, Facebook Advertising Audience, Google Analytics and other methods such as the Creating Buyer Personas with Pinterest, you will have a set of information that you can sort to create Personas, i.e. models, archetypes of your potential customers.
+With the data collected through Facebook Page Insights, Facebook Advertising Audience, Google Analytics, and other methods like creating Buyer Personas with Pinterest, you'll have a wealth of information that you can sort through to create Personas, aka models, archetypes of your potential customers.

 Exactly defining your target audience allows you to draw the necessary consequences for your site, in terms of text, communication, formatting.

 How do you gather information about your target audience?
 Let's talk about it in the comments!